cjnaz/cjnfuncs/configman.md

   in the config file.

 - **Import nested config files** - loadconfig() supports `Import` (case insensitive).
-The imported file path is relative to the `core.tool.config_dir` if not an absolute path.
+The imported file path is relative to the `core.tool.config_dir`, if not an absolute path.
 The specified file is imported as if the params were in the main config file.
 Nested imports are allowed.
+Sections are not allowed within an imported file - only in the main/top-level config file.
 A prime usage of `import` is to place email server credentials in your home directory with user-only readability, then import them in the tool script config file as such: `import ~/creds_SMTP`.